 Our target audience is anyone involved or interested in HPC Education and Training, including but not limited to HPC training providers, educators and trainers, user support personnel, HPC users of different proficiency levels, domain scientists, people responsible for recruitment in academia and industry, and industry representatives.
 The aim of this session is to scope the needs of the HPC community (including its users) and the diversity of opinions is one of the ways to make sure this effort is moving in the right direction.
 So we welcome anyone interested in this conversation to participate to make sure this becomes an independent community-wide effort.
 We expect that the outcome of this BoF will strongly steer the direction of this community effort.

 We especially welcome anybody that wants to contribute!

 |Where||D175, Dallas, Texas, USA|

-- Example usage of the tools show how the interactive visualization can be used and how own teaching material can be referenced by our tools.
+An interactive visualization and how teaching material can be referenced by our tools.